themcaffee/GoSquatch/docs/index.md

 ## Quick Setup

 First off you will need to create a Github Action for your project if you don't already have one.
+You can either follow this walkthrough or use the [GoSquatch-template](https://github.com/themcaffee/GoSquatch-template) to start a new site.
 Create the file `.github/workflows/gosquatch.yml` with the following content:

 ```